Healthy Dwarf Umbrella Tree (Heptapleurum arboricola) in bright indirect, also known as Dwarf Umbrella Tree

 Process

-Roots typically develop in 4-6 weeks when kept warm and humid.
-Cover with a plastic bag to maintain humidity.
+A practical check: roots typically develop in 4-6 weeks when kept warm and humid.
+A practical check: cover with a plastic bag to maintain humidity.

 Pitfalls